LemmaAlliance/tuxer-ui/README.md

 ## Progress
 ![](https://geps.dev/progress/30)

-Progress has slowed :-( , I am currently writing the script to open the window.
+Progress has slowed, I am currently writing the script to open the window.
 I have written code to connect to X11, send & recieve handshakes.
 I am yet to verify the handshake, but no errors are thrown.

 ## Contributing